-- 20 standard product of the Swarm data base.
-Unfortunately, due to technical problems, measurements of the electric field and ions are rather rare.
+- electric field and ions are rather rare.
 Nevertheless, the combination of data provided by a magnetometer and a plasma analyzer on electrons makes it possible to identify perturbations associated with FACs.
-In each Level 2 data file the location of the satellite is presented in an geographic coordinate system NEC (x North, y East, z Center), where the x and y components lie in the horizontal plane, pointing northward - 25 and eastward, respectively, and z points to the centre of gravity of the Earth.
+In each Level 2 data file the location of the satellite is presented in an geographic coordinate system NEC (x -North, y - East, z - Center), where the x and y components lie in the horizontal plane, pointing northward - and eastward, respectively, and z points to the centre of gravity of the Earth.
 For the purpose of present study all projections of the passes are shown in the magnetic local time (MLT) and magnetic latitude (MLat) domain.
 For this the coordinates are available via the on-line Swarm Data Visualisation Tool (VirES).